The Multipurpose Family Income Form (MFIF)

 Submit the Multipurpose Family Income Form to apply for free or reduced-price school benefits.
-We encourage ALL families to submit the MFIF by September 3, 2021 to support your school’s funding.
+We encourage ALL families to submit the MFIF at the start of every school year.
+Submit the form before the first Wednesday in October to support your school’s funding.

 - If there is a change in your household size, income, or employment status, you may reapply at any time during the school year.